ppothapa/pyICON_EXCLAIM/doc/documentation.rst

     lev          = lev,
     )

-``fname`` is a string containing wild cards to identify the set of netcdf files containing the same variables.
+``fname`` is a string containing wild cards to identify the set of NetCDF files containing the same variables.
 Therefore, it is important not to use something like ``fname = 'nib0001*.nc`` since it might contain e.g. the files ``nib00001_????????????????.nc`` but also e.g. ``nib00001_atm2d_????????????????.nc``.
-Here it best, to write out the full file name and use a ``?`` for each number of the time string.
+Here it is best, to write out the full file name and use a ``?`` for each number of the time string.

-``path_data`` is the path to the netcdf files.
+``path_data`` is the path to the NetCDF files.

 ``path_grid`` is the path to the rectangular and tripolar grid files.
 The following directory structure is assumed: ``path_data/ckdtree/rectgrids/*.npz``.